venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/1_Install_PiOS.md

 # Updating the Pi

 * Make sure you're connected to the internet before updating
   * Check with `ping google.com` (should return something)
 * Open a terminal and input these commands </br> one at a time (enter `y` when prompted)
   * `sudo apt-get update` - Update `apt` repositories
   * `sudo apt-get upgrade` - Upgrade available packages
   * `sudo apt-get autoremove` - Uninstall any unused packages
   * `sudo reboot` - Reboots the computer (optional, but suggested)
-* Log back in again and your Pi is now updated
+* Log back in again and your Pi is now updated!

 ---